viniciusov/MediaCleanup/README.md

   > python mediacleanup.py

 #### 2) If you don't have Python>=3
-If you are on **Windows**: there's no need to install python.
+- If you are on **Windows**: there's no need to install python.
 I've already create a .Exe file ready to be executed.
   - Go to the folder 'mediacleanup/exe/';
   - Click on the executable file 'mediacleanup.exe'.

-If you are on **another OS**:
+- If you are on **another OS**:
   - Download the latest Python version from [Python.org](https://www.python.org/getit/) and install it;
   - Follow the steps above.

 ##### *ps.1: Not sure if it is supported by Python2.*
-##### *ps.2: Not tested on Mac OS, but I think it should work fine.*
+##### *ps.2: Not tested on MacOS, but I think it should work fine.*

 ### Functionalities
 Now you are with the main script running let's go through its functionalities.